Last updated: June 15, 2026

 SNAP

 SNAP helps households buy groceries.
-Minnesota says applicants must complete an interview with their county or Tribal Nation human services office after applying.
-Families in emergencies may qualify for expedited SNAP in 7 days or less.
+Minnesota says SNAP helps people with low incomes, including temporary low incomes, stretch their food budget.
+After applying, applicants must complete an interview with their county or Tribal Nation human services office.

 WIC, school meals, and SUN Bucks